 As a graduate of The New School for Drama she has studied under some of the most inspiring, respected & accomplished Playwrights, Directors, Actors and Singers in the industry.
 Some of these include: Program Director Robert LuPone, Acting Chair Ron Leibman, Robert Walden, Arthur Storch, Paul Rudd, Austin Pendleton, Nova Thomas, Christopher Shinn, Pippin Parker, Michael Weller, Laura Maria Censabella, Elinor Renfield, Rick Sordelet and Patricia Fletcher.

-Joyner's NY theatre credits include: Betty McKay in Maids Door (Billie Holiday Theatre), Melissa in He Said, She Said,I Said, Yes (The Public Theatre), Jermaine in Generation Graffiti (Playwrights Horizons), Mary Talbert in At Buffalo: a Musical (NY Musical Theatre Festival), Angela Metcalf in Fell (NY Fringe Festival), Anna in Old Times (59 East 59th), Sparkle in Body Shots (The Atlantic Theatre, The 24 Hour Plays ), Carol in Jack Perry is Alive and Dating (NY Musical Theatre Festival) Portia in Street Lights, A Musical (NY Musical Theatre Festival).
+Joyner's NY theatre credits include: Betty McKay in Maids Door (Billie Holiday Theatre), Melissa in And She Said, He Said,I Said, Yes (The Public Theatre), Jermaine in Generation Graffiti (Playwrights Horizons), Mary Talbert in At Buffalo: a Musical (NY Musical Theatre Festival), Angela Metcalf in Fell (NY Fringe Festival), Anna in Old Times (59 East 59th), Sparkle in Body Shots (The Atlantic Theatre, The 24 Hour Plays ), Carol in Jack Perry is Alive and Dating (NY Musical Theatre Festival) Portia in Street Lights, A Musical (NY Musical Theatre Festival).

-Television: "Damages", "The Morning Show", “Redrum”, “The Today Show”.
+Television: Mrs. America, Blue Bloods, FBI, Evil, Madam Secretary, Damages, "The Morning Show", Redrum, “The Today Show”.

 Film: Three Blind Mice (supporting), Bad News Gabe (supporting), 20 Minutes of Action (supporting).